Cryptocoders-wtf/assetstore-contract/docs/README.md

 It means you are the sole owner of those fully on-chain NFTs and nobody is able to take them away from you.
 "Fully on-chain NFT" means "decentralized NFT" -- the true Web3 spirit!

 You can easily check if your NFTs are fully on-chain or not by calling tokenURI() method on Etherscan.
-If the URL starts with "http:" or "ipft:", they are not on-chain NFTs.
+If the URL starts with "http:" or "ipfs:", they are not on-chain NFTs.
 The tokenURI method of a truly decentralized NFT contract will always return "data:" URL, which is the proof that its metadata and image are stored on-chain.

 ![](https://i.imgur.com/kCfzdsL.png)